cabaletta/baritone/README.md

 | [1.19.4 Forge](https://github.com/cabaletta/baritone/releases/download/v1.9.3/baritone-api-forge-1.9.3.jar)   | [1.19.4 Fabric](https://github.com/cabaletta/baritone/releases/download/v1.9.3/baritone-api-fabric-1.9.3.jar) |
 | [1.20.1 Forge](https://github.com/cabaletta/baritone/releases/download/v1.10.1/baritone-api-forge-1.10.1.jar)   | [1.20.1 Fabric](https://github.com/cabaletta/baritone/releases/download/v1.10.1/baritone-api-fabric-1.10.1.jar) |

-**Message for 2b2t players looking for 1.19/1.20 Baritone** Download it from right above ^.
-But also please check back in a few days for Baritone Elytra ([vid 1](https://youtu.be/4bGGPo8yiHo) [vid 2](https://www.youtube.com/watch?v=pUN9nmINe3I)), which will be ported to 1.19/1.20 soon!
-It will work on 2b2t with its anticheat, that was the whole point of Baritone Elytra (it's fully vanilla compatible).
-Also join [**the discord**](http://discord.gg/s6fRBAUpmr).
-Thanks!
+**Message for 2b2t players looking for 1.19/1.20 Baritone** If you like, please try the beta for Baritone Elytra for 2b2t 1.19.4, find it in #announcements of [the Baritone discord](http://discord.gg/s6fRBAUpmr).
+If you have to see it to believe it, watch [this YouTube video](https://youtu.be/NnSlQi-68eQ).

 **How to immediately get started:** Type `#goto 1000 500` in chat to go to x=1000 z=500.
 Type `#mine diamond_ore` to mine diamond ore.
 Type `#stop` to stop.
 For more, read [the usage page](USAGE.md) and/or watch this [tutorial playlist](https://www.youtube.com/playlist?list=PLnwnJ1qsS7CoQl9Si-RTluuzCo_4Oulpa).
 Also try `#elytra` for Elytra flying in the Nether using fireworks.